min2ha/ukwa-site/content/target/58011/index.en.md

   "start_date": "2017-10-24T09:00:00Z"
 }

-# THE LAST BOTTLE OVEN FIRING in The POTTERIES 1978

 The Final Firing.
 Between 26th August and 3rd September 1978 one of Stoke-on-Trent's most significant cultural events of the 20th Century took place.
 It was the last firing in The Potteries of a traditional potters' bottle oven.